killbill/killbill-integration-tests/README.md

 ```

 Most tests should be able to run with default kill Bill version except for the test:payment:control, which requires
-the plugin https://github.com/killbill/killbill-payment-test-plugin to be installed.
+the plugin [killbill-payment-test-plugin](https://github.com/killbill/killbill-payment-test-plugin) to be installed.

-Start Kill Bill locally either by following the instructions and lanching the executable war (see http://killbill.io/userguide/subscriptions-userguide/), or by starting the server from source repo:
+Start Kill Bill locally either by following the instructions and lanching the executable war (see the [user guide]( http://killbill.io/userguide/subscriptions-userguide/)), or by starting the server from source repo:

 ```
 # Make sure the database is correctly installed